-Today as we plunder our forests and farmland, poison our food, water, air and land, it’s pretty clear that we are in the grip of what author and psychologist Richard Louv calls “nature deficit disorder”.
+Today as we plunder our forests, poison our food, water, air and land, it’s pretty clear that we are in the grip of what author and psychologist Richard Louv calls “nature deficit disorder”.
 We eat industrially processed food and live, sleep and work in artificial environments that minimize our contact with nature.
 And as David Suzuki points out (see here) many of us lack a meaningful, regular connection with the natural environment.

 Gathering the food we need to survive is our oldest, most primal relationship to the planet.
 Ancestral food wisdom reconnects us to a vital truth, it’s the earth – not technology – that sustains us.
 That’s why Gather is committed to enhancing personal and planetary well-being by uniting people in biophilia—the love of nature.